miloserdev/openbmc/poky/documentation/ref-manual/classes.rst

 -  ``dev-so:`` Checks that the ``.so`` symbolic links are in the ``-dev`` package and not in any of the other packages.
 In general, these symlinks are only useful for development purposes.
 Thus, the ``-dev`` package is the correct location for them.
-In very rare cases, such as dynamically loaded modules, these symlinks are needed instead in the main package.
+Some very rare cases do exist for dynamically loaded modules where these symlinks are needed instead in the main package.

--  ``empty-dirs:`` Checks that packages are not installing files to directories that are normally expected to be empty (such as ``/tmp``) The list of directories that are checked is specified by the :term:`QA_EMPTY_DIRS` variable.

 -  ``file-rdeps:`` Checks that file-level dependencies identified by the OpenEmbedded build system at packaging time are satisfied.
 For